In this post, I am going to explain how I use GSA SER to manage and monitor tiered links built from SEO Autopilot and other various sources.

 Benefits of the approach

 - This method keeps all the backlinks in one place.
-It is critical because I am building links with SEOAutopilot, Manual web2.0 and blog comments and bunch of other resources.
-All I have to do is paste the links in the appropriate SER project, and it will show everything under one dashboard like below screenshot.
+It is critical because I am building links with SEOAutopilot, Manual web2.0 and blog comments, and a bunch of other resources.
+All I have to do is paste the links in the appropriate SER project, and it will show everything under one dashboard like the below screenshot.

 In the below screenshot, not a single backlink is created with GSA.
 I imported them externally to keep track of links.

 - It also provides a function to alive check, Do/Nofollow check, etc. Look at the screenshot below for the control panel we get while right click on the set of links.
 It is impossible to get these functions if I had chosen Google sheets or text files under hard drive folders.